aws-samples/cdk-pipelines-ecs-cross-account/README.md

 To learn more about CDK Bootstrapping, check [here](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html)

-In the `lib/cdk-pipeline-stack.ts` file, provide values for the variables:
+In the `lib/params.ts` file, provide values for the variables:

 - `GITHUB_REPO` — empty repository you created as part of the prerequisites.
 You will push your CDK code to this repository.
-Should be in the following format: “<username>/<repository-name>”
+Should be in the following format: “\<username\>/\<repository-name\>”
 - `BRANCH_NAME` — name of the branch you intend to use in your repository.
 - `GITHUB_TOKEN` — name of the secret you created in AWS Secrets Manager.
 This secret must store your GitHub personal access token.
 - `AWS_REGION` — AWS region where you intend to deploy your stack, e.g. “eu-west-1” or “us-east-1”.
 - `DEV_ACCOUNT_ID` — ID of the account where you will deploy the pipeline.
 For demonstration purposes, this account will also be used as a developer environment where we will do the first deployment.
 - `STAGING_ACCOUNT_ID` — ID of the account to be used as a staging environment account.
 The stack will be deployed to this account after successful deployment to Developer environment.
 - `PROD_ACCOUNT_ID` — ID of the account to be used as a production environment account.
 The stack will be deployed to this account after successful deployment to Staging environment.

-In the `bin/cdk-pipeline.ts` file, populate the values for `AWS_REGION` and `DEV_ACCOUNT_ID`.

 Save your changes and push them to your empty GitHub repo: